nguyentp/aajp-ctr-prediction/README.md

   - This guide is long.
 If you are short of time, just read the `Decision` section.
 Or just read the interesting part.
 - Project structure follow [Cookiecutter Data Science template](https://drivendata.github.io/cookiecutter-data-science/).
 - Use Jupyter Notebook wisely!
 Notebook are good for Exploration and Communication.

+## Some key naming conventions:

+- Format source code with UTF-8.
+- Use single quote `'` for string and double quotes `"` for docstring.
+- Use 4 spaces indentions.
+- Use underscore `_` and lowercase to name function, variable, modules.
+CamelCase for Class.

 # Reference